 Here are a few lactic acid for face products you can consider.
 Choose the one you feel comfortable using.

-A face wash containing lactic acid is easy to include in your skincare routine.
+containing lactic acid is easy to include in your skincare routine.
 You can use it like a regular cleanser.
 Beneficial for acne-prone skin, it is an effective way of reaping the benefits of lactic acid without taking much of your time.

 However, avoid the areas around the eyes, as a lactic acid facewash might irritate your skin, leaving it flaky and dry.
 But as you wouldn’t leave it on for long, the chance for irritation is limited.

 Serums typically deliver a more potent shot of active ingredients to the skin than their counterparts.
 They are meant for daily night application after cleansing and before moisturizing.
 If your skin gets irritated, scale back to using a serum twice per week.